inveniosoftware/invenio/docs/developers/templates.rst

     {#
      # The template actually being rendered by the blueprint.
 It only extends the
      # base template.
-Doing it this way, allow an Invenio installation to overwrite
+Doing it this way allows an Invenio installation to overwrite
-     # just the blocks they need, instead of having to implement the entire
+     # just the blocks they need instead of having to implement the entire
      # template.
      #}
     {% extends "<module>/<name>_base.html" %}